ehsanmqn/spline-drawer/readme.md

 # SPLINE-DRAWER-API
-This project contains a simple and tiny backend application and related APIs for the Spline drawer project related to danaXa interview challenges.
+This project contains a simple and tiny Flask API to draw Spline on images.

 ## Contents
 1. Install requirements